Kawanami-git/SCHOLAR_RISC-V/README.md

 Although the frequencies may seem modest, they are typical for FPGA-based implementations of **single-cycle** processors.<br>

-To execute an instruction, the following path must be completed within one clock cycle: `Instruction memory → Fetch → Decode → Execute → Write-back → Data memory`.<br>
+To execute an instruction, the following path must be completed within one clock cycle: `Instruction memory → Fetch → Decode → Execute → Writeback → Data memory`.<br>

 This full sequence forms the **critical path** of the processor — the longest combinational route between two synchronous elements.<br>
 The longer this path, the slower the clock must be to ensure signals have enough time to propagate and settle before the next rising edge.<br>